CasualPokePlayer/GSE/README.md

 ---
 ## Building from source

+> Below is a relatively quick overview of building GSR, for the whole sh'bang, you'll want to read the [contributing guidelines](https://github.com/CasualPokePlayer/GSR/blob/master/CONTRIBUTING.md).

-`git` should be used to clone the repository.
+[git](https://git-scm.com/download) should be used to clone the repository.
 Many submodules are present (with some having submodules within themselves), so ensure that they are all checked out (e.g. `git submodule update --init --recursive`)

-Several native libraries are used in GSR, and each must be built before the C# side can be compiled.
-All native libraries can be found under externals/.
-Every one has a CMake build script, which can be used with standard CMake build commands.

-Note for Windows developers: some native libraries cannot be built with MSVC, although regardless it is preferred to use clang-cl with the Ninja generator.
+Before the C# side can be built, various C/C++ libraries must be built.
+CMake is used for building all C/C++ libraries.
+Helper scripts are provided to build all C/C++ libraries (build_all_dev.bat for Windows, build_all_dev.sh for macOS/Linux).

 The [dotnet8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is required to build the C# side.